Ganesh23013987/Linux-IPC-Shared-memory/README.md

 Shared memory id is 11
 Memory Attached at 57a7b000
 You Wrote: hello ganesh
-You Wrote: iam os can i hello help you
+You Wrote: iam os can i help you

 ```